goitacademy/nodejs-homework-template/readme.md

     If the body is missing, it returns JSON with the key {"message": "missing fields"} and a status code of 400 (Bad Request).
     Returns the updated contact object and a status code of 200 (OK) if the operation is successful, or JSON with the key {"message": "Not found"} and a status code of 404 if the specified id is not found.

+#### 6. PATCH /api/contacts/:id/favorite

+Updates the favorite status of a contact.

+    Receives the parameter id.
+    Receives the body in JSON format with the update for the favorite field.
+    If the body is missing, it returns JSON with the key {"message": "missing field favorite"} and a status code of 400 (Bad Request).
+    Returns the updated contact object and a status code of 200 (OK) if the operation is successful, or JSON with the key {"message": "Not found"} and a status code of 404 if the specified id is not found.

 ### Validation

 To ensure data integrity, the API performs validation on the incoming data.
-The validation rules are as follows:

     When adding a new contact (POST), all fields (name, email, phone) are required.
     When updating a contact (PUT), at least one field (name, email, phone) must be provided.